BBVA/data-refinery/docs/source/thebasics.rst

     (inp, res, err) = val_eur_op({"currency": "USD", "value": 1})
     print(res) # {"val_eur": 0.8459}

-Fusion_append - Multiple values in, multiple values out .......................................................
+fusion_append - Multiple values in, multiple values out .......................................................

 In fact it's the same that a fusion, but expect that the field function returns a python dict, in the same way than